 Office Address: 63 Chesterfield Road, Sheffield S8 0RL

 Louise was elected in May 2015 as the Member of Parliament for Sheffield Heeley.
-She was born and brought up on Abbeydale Road and now lives in Norfolk Park with her partner Liam and her dog Harry.
+She was born and brought up on Abbeydale Road and now lives in Norfolk Park with her partner Liam and her dogs Harry and Lola.
 Louise made clear in her acceptance speech the residents of Sheffield Heeley and the people of Sheffield will always be her number one priority.

 Since then, she has championed our local area, visiting as many of the thousands of businesses which make Sheffield unique as she can, standing up for them as the Tories tried to put up taxes on the backs of the hard working self-employed and using her experience as a former Special Constable she has worked with the local police force to keep our community safe.
 She has held the government to account on everything from teacher recruitment and retention, fracking of our treasured park land, led a national campaign reinstating tax credits for thousand of people who had had them wrongly stopped; and highlighting the dangers to our economy as the Government piles debt onto individuals in the name of austerity.

 She was recently named by independent House of Commons Library research as the hardest working of all new MPs for her work standing up for her community, and she regularly publishes all her expenses on her website so constituents can see for themselves what she spends and why in carrying out her public duties.